giuliotripi/ic-licensemanager/README.md

 ## Summary

-This example demonstrates a dead simple dapp consisting of two canister smart contracts:
+This example demonstrates a dapp consisting of two canister smart contracts:

-* a simple backend canister, `hello`, implementing the logic of the application in Rust, and
+* a simple backend canister, `licenseManager`, implementing the logic of the application in Rust, and
-* a simple frontend asset canister, `hello_assets` serving the assets of the dapp's web user interface.
+* a simple frontend asset canister, `licenseManager_assets` serving the assets of the dapp's web user interface.

 This example is based on the default project created by running `dfx new --type=rust hello` as described more fully [here](https://smartcontracts.org/docs/rust-guide/rust-quickstart.html).

-### Motoko variant

-A version of this example with a Motoko implementation of canister `hello` can be found [here](../../motoko/hello/README.md).

 ## Interface